BoiseCodeWorks/vue-kanban/readme.md

 #Vue-Kanban

-A non trivial application utilzing vuejs and node
+A non trivial application utilizing vuejs and node

 ###The Setup N-tier